 Excerpt of an article that appeared in Essentials Magazine – October 2002

-Herbal expert and grower, Di-Di Hoffman of Bouquet Garni, recommends following a gentle three-day herbal detox programme.
+Herbal expert and grower Di-Di Hoffman recommends following a gentle three-day herbal detox programme.
 ‘Some people go to extremes with fasting, laxatives, enemas, colonics, diuretics and even exercise.
 Most of these rigid detoxes do more harm than good, as they rob the body of essential nutrients,’ he warns.

 Rigid detoxes leave you feeling listless and unable to cope with everyday tasks.
 To help you function at your best, we’ve included the following guidelines to help you tailor your three-day detox to suit your needs and lifestyle.

 Tailor-make your own 3-day detox using the following guidelines:

 - Each day for three days, include the following in your diet: